Generic eigenstate preparation via measurement-based purification: Introduction

-In this work, we propose a general framework that an interested system can be purified to an arbitrary eigenstate by repeatedly measuring a coupled ancillary qubit.
-Rather than transferring the system population to the target state, we build up transitions among the other states to shuffle their populations and use projective measurements to filter them out.
-By virtue of the population renormalization in comply with the non-unitary operations, there would be a unique population rise for the target state.
-We apply our framework into entanglement purification by preparing a double-qubit system into Bell states and a three-qubit system into Greenberger-Horne-Zeilinger (GHZ) states.
-It exemplifies creating maximally entangled states~\cite{SingletPreparation,QuantumEntanglement} from maximally mixed states.
-In comparison to the scheme based on the nonselective measurements~\cite{MeasurementSteering}, in which each transition channel towards the target state is accompanied with a detector (ancillary qubit), our framework requires only one ancillary qubit.
-Moreover, it avoids the three-body interaction and the frequent shifting between the system Hamiltonian and the system-detector interaction Hamiltonian.
-Also our framework of state purification can be combined with the standard stimulated Raman adiabatic passage (STIRAP), by which a complete population transfer is promoted even in a diabatic passage.
+In this work, we propose a general scheme that an interested system can be purified into an arbitrary eigenstate by repeatedly measuring a coupled ancillary qubit.
+Rather than directly transferring the system population to the target state, we use projective measurements to filter out the populations on the other states, which can be shuffled through a purification operator.
+By virtue of the population renormalization in comply with the non-unitary operations determined by measurements, there would be a unique population rise on the target state.
+Our scheme is applied to entanglement purification by generating the Bell states and the Greenberger-Horne-Zeilinger (GHZ) states.
+It exemplifies a creation of maximally entangled states~\cite{SingletPreparation,QuantumEntanglement} from maximally mixed states or a separable state.
+To prepare the Bell state, a recent scheme based on the nonselective measurements~\cite{MeasurementSteering} assigns one detector (ancillary qubit) for each transition channel towards the target state and relies on three-body interactions.
+In sharp contrast, our scheme requires only a single ancillary qubit and is efficient in operation.
+It can be applied to the GHZ state preparation and shows potential to avoid many-body interactions in the subspace purification.
+Also our framework of state purification by measurement can be integrated with the standard stimulated Raman adiabatic passage (STIRAP), by which a complete population transfer is promoted even in a diabatic passage.